WolframResearch/LibraryLinkUtilities/docs/modules/mathlink.rst

 Expressions of unknown length
 -----------------------------------------------

 Whenever you send an expression via WSTP you have to first specify the head and the number of arguments.
-This design is not very flexible, for example when an unknown number of contents are being read from a file.
+This is not very flexible for example when an unknown number of contents are being read from a file.

 As a workaround, one can create a temporary loopback link, accumulate all the arguments there (without the head), count the arguments, and then send everything to the "main" link as usual.

-The same strategy has been incorporated into `MLStream` so that developers do not have to implement it manually any longer.
+The same strategy has been incorporated into MLStream so that developers do not have to implement it.
 Now you can send a `List` like this:

 .. code-block:: cpp
    :linenos: